Mary-Kate and Ashley Olsen Step Out For Rare Red Carpet Appearance In Matching Attire

 — MSN (@MSN) April 19, 2019

 The fashion world keeps the actresses busy, and while they spend a lot of time together, they do have their own lives.
-Mary Kate married French banker Olivier Sarkozy, 49, in 2015.
+Mary-Kate married French banker Olivier Sarkozy, 49, in 2015.
 In an interview with Net-a-Porter, she opened up about her married life.

 “I think we’re lucky [working hard] comes quite naturally for us.
 We don’t need so much time to sit and think and ponder,” she said.